-- C. Aquatics area staff.
+- BSA Paddle Craft Safety training, or (c) an instructor rating from the American Canoe Association or other national boating organization appropriate for the activity - For adventure or trek activities, comply with Standard SQ-411 for activities that occur on trek and off camp property or Specific Requirement D for swimming activities at a non-BSA owned or operated swimming facility. - C. Aquatics area staff.
 At all camps: the following requirements apply to aquatics area staff: - 1.
 All aquatics lifeguarding staff are tested for competency by the aquatics director before assuming lifeguarding or instructional duties.
 The aquatics director shall keep written documentation of staff and the areas and activities for which they are qualified.
 Staff in training may not work unsupervised until approved in written documentation by the aquatics director.
 The required skill competencies for lifeguarding include: - a.
 All lifeguards can reach the bottom at the deepest part of the swimming area. - b.
 All lifeguards can reach the furthest extent of their assigned zones within 20 seconds. - c.
 All lifeguards can currently perform water rescue skills (possession of a lifeguard training certificate is not enough; each aquatics director must check that they can still perform to standards). - d.
-All lifeguards can currently perform BLS and first-aid skills (possession of a card is not enough; each aquatics director must check that they can still perform to standards). - e.
+All lifeguards can currently perform basic life support and first-aid skills (possession of a card is not enough; each aquatics director must check that they can still perform to standards). - e.
 All lifeguards must be trained to execute written emergency action plans specific to local camp swimming areas and activities. - f.
 All lifeguards respond to bloodborne pathogen incidents according to the OSHA-mandated exposure control plan. - 2.
-At least 50 percent of the aquatics staff members, excluding CITs, hold a valid lifeguard certification and current American Red Cross BLS for Health Care Providers, or equivalent. - 3.
+At least 50 percent of the aquatics staff members, excluding CITs, hold a valid lifeguard certification and current American Red Cross CPR/AED for the Professional Rescuer or Health Care Worker, or equivalent, and American Red Cross First Aid, or equivalent. - 3.
 In accordance with Department of Labor regulations, 15-year-old paid staff members with valid lifeguard certifications may work as lifeguards only for swimming activities in a swimming pool.
-Lifeguards for swimming activities not at a swimming pool must be at least 16 years of age and have a valid lifeguard certification appropriate for the venue. - D. Outside providers.
-If a camp conducts a swimming program at a non-BSA- owned or -operated swimming facility, supervision must be provided by facility employees whose training is regulated by state authorities, in lieu of the supervision required as above.
-This specific requirement applies to established pools, water parks, or lake front swimming areas with lifeguards provided by the venue.
-In this case, the requirements of the Safe Swim Defense must be implemented in accordance with Standard PS-201 Aquatics: General.
-If lifeguards are not provided, then the requirements of this Standard must be met.
+Lifeguards for swimming activities not at a swimming pool must be at least 16 years of age and have a valid lifeguard certification appropriate for the venue.